-During FY19, the Group operated in Macedonia, so there are risks to conducting business associated with emerging market economies.
+During Q1-2020, the Group operated in Macedonia, so there are risks to conducting business associated with emerging market economies.
 These risks may include, among others, invalidation of governmental orders and permits, uncertain political and economic environments, sovereign risk, war, civil disturbances, arbitrary changes in laws or policies, the failure of foreign parties to honour contractual relations, delays in obtaining or the inability to obtain necessary governmental permits, authorizations and consents, limitations on foreign ownership, limitations on the repatriation of earnings, limitations on exports, instability due to economic under-development, inadequate infrastructure and increased financing costs.
 In addition, the enforcement by the Group of its legal rights to exploit its properties may not be recognised by any foreign government or by the court system of a foreign country.
 These risks may limit or disrupt the Group's operations, restrict the movement of funds or result in the deprivation of mining related rights or the taking of property by nationalisation or expropriation without fair compensation.

-Specifically in Macedonia, in June 2017 a new governmental coalition was formed.
+Specifically, in Macedonia, in June 2017 a new governmental coalition was formed.
 The primary focus of this new Government was solving of all required country's political obstacles toward integration into NATO and opening of accession negotiation with European Union ("EU"), which was majorly achieved by signing the "Prespa Agreement", according which the county' name was changed into Republic of North Macedonia.
-As at March 17, 2020 NATO membership is ratified by all NATO members.
-However, the Macedonian Government is still waiting for positive decision toward opening of the accession negotiations with EU.
+As at March 30, 2020 the Republic of North Macedonia became member of the North Atlantic Treaty Organisation ("NATO"), and on March 27, 2020 Council of Europe made positive decision for opening of negotiation talks of EU with Republic of North Macedonia.